scribear/whisper.cpp/README.md

 ## Building WASM whisper for ScribeAR

-To build a version of WASM whisper that could interface with ScribeAR (Or React.js + Webpack5 app in general), we need to make a few changes to the `CMakeLists.txt` scripts and to the compiled `.js` files:

-- Added `MODULARIZE`, `EXPORT_NAME`, and `EXPORT_ES6` to modularize whisper
-- Added `ENVIRONMENT=web,worker` to build for a browser environment (as opposed to backend node.js environment)
-- `coi-serviceworker.js` must be ran by the app for `SharedArrayBuffer` (we used an `useEffect` hook)
--
+You will need to first [download and install](https://emscripten.org/docs/getting_started/downloads.html) emscripten.
+You will also need cmake.

-To build whisper, go into `whisper.cpp/` and do:
+Go into `whisper.cpp/` and do:
 ```
 mkdir build & cd build
 emcmake cmake ..
-make
+make libmain
 ```
-(WIP)
+This compiles whisper into `libmain.js` and `libmain.worker.js` in `build/bin` (`libmain.worker.js` is ran by the web worker).
+Copy them both into `src/components/api/whisper`.

+(If you are reading this guide for your own React project, make sure to **copy them into the same folder**.
+This is important because we will hardcode some relative paths in a moment which will break if they are in separate folders.)

+### What did we change to make WASM interface with React?

+We made a few changes to the `CMakeLists.txt` scripts to make the WASM whisper build interface with ScribeAR (Or React.js + Webpack5 app in general) properly.

+Changes to `/examples/whisper.wasm/CMakeLists.txt` :
+- Added `MODULARIZE`, `EXPORT_NAME='makeWhisper'`, and `EXPORT_ES6` to modularize whisper
+- Added `ENVIRONMENT=web,worker` to build for a browser environment (as opposed to backend node.js environment)

+Changes to ScribeAR:
+- `coi-serviceworker.js` was modified to be typescript compliant, and ran by the app to give us access to `SharedArrayBuffer` for threading